-2 Move the zoom lever toward [4] again.
+Move the zoom lever toward again.

-The camera zooms in even closer on the subject.
+▶ The camera zooms in even closer on the subject.

 - Moving the zoom lever will display the zoom bar (which indicates the zoom position).
 The color of the zoom bar will change depending on the zoom range. - White range: optical zoom range where the image will not appear grainy. - Yellow range: digital zoom range where the image is not noticeably grainy (ZoomPlus). - Blue range: digital zoom range where the image will appear grainy.
+Because the blue range will not be available at some resolution

 Because the blue range will not be available at some resolution settings (p.
-71), the maximum zoom factor can be achieved by following step 1.
+72), the maximum zoom factor can be achieved by following step 1.

-- Focal length when optical and digital zoom are combined is as follows (35mm film equivalent). - 28 1344 mm (28 336 mm with optical zoom alone)
+- Focal length when optical and digital zoom are combined is as follows (35mm film equivalent).
+24 - 480 mm (24 - 120 mm with optical zoom alone) - To deactivate digital zoom, press the MENU button, choose [Digital Zoom] on the tab, and then choose [Off].